KylerianHD/fzfs/README.md

 ## Connect via BLE Serial

 First, you need to pair your flipper with your computer.
-Tihs process varies, but a good starting point is:
+This process varies, but a good starting point is:
 ```
 bluetoothctl
 agent on